 - Iteration over Sublists:

-, the comprehension initiates an inner loop. - Iteration over Elements:
+For each sublist in the main list lst, the comprehension initiates an inner loop. - Iteration over Elements:

-is added to the resulting list. - Result:
+For each element x in the current sublist, x is added to the resulting list. - Result:

 A single, flat list that contains all the elements from the nested sublists.